onecommons/unfurl/docs/extensions.rst

 * add "default_for" keyword to relationship templates
 * add "defaults" section to interface definitions
 * add "types" section to the service template can contain any entity type definition.
+* add "when" keyword to "imports" to allow conditional imports
+* add "decorators" section for rule-based enhancements of node templates

 Not yet implemented
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following feature are either not yet implemented or don't currently conform with the TOSCA 1.3 specification:

 * The ``get_operation_output`` function (use :ref:`resultTemplate<resulttemplate>` instead)